finbourne/lusid-sdk-python/sdk/docs/CalendarsApi.md

 # **add_date_to_calendar**
 > CalendarDate add_date_to_calendar(scope, code, create_date_request)

-[EARLY ACCESS] AddDateToCalendar: Add a date to a calendar
+AddDateToCalendar: Add a date to a calendar

 Add an event to the calendar.
 These Events can be a maximum of 24 hours and must be specified in UTC.
 A local date will be calculated by the system and applied to the calendar before processing.